pja35/SXP/docs/wiki/Markets.md

 In the real world shops or markets have several beneficial roles: they facilitate offer/demand encounter, they secure the producer/consumer exchange, they guarantee the quality of the items, they generate VAT for the good functioning of states.
-The protocol will allow for virtual counterparts of these markets, accomplishing just the same role.
+The protocols will allow for virtual counterparts of these markets, accomplishing just the same purposes.

 SXP will include an ad hoc virtual market creation protocol, whereby founding members: